The Invariable Plane

 | Best for | Short-term calculations | Long-term dynamics |

-A planet’s inclination measured against the ecliptic depends on both the planet’s own tilt to the invariable plane and Earth’s tilt to the invariable plane.
-Since both are oscillating at different rates, the ecliptic inclination varies in complex ways.
+A planet’s ecliptic inclination depends on both the planet’s tilt to the invariable plane and Earth’s tilt to the invariable plane — both oscillating at different rates, hence the complex appearance.
 The J2000 values below are the JPL-observed targets used in the ascending node calibration:

 |---|---|---|---|